ossf/package-feeds/README.md

     url: "gcppubsub://foobar.com"

 http_port: 8080

+cutoff_delta: 5m
 ```

+`cutoff_delta` string formatted for [duration parser](https://golang.org/pkg/time/#ParseDuration).
 To specify this configuration file, define its path in your environment under the `PACKAGE_FEEDS_CONFIG_PATH` variable.

 ## Legacy Configuration

 Legacy configuration methods are still supported.
 By default, without a configuration file all feeds will be enabled.
 The environment variable `OSSMALWARE_TOPIC_URL` can be used to select the GCP pubsub publisher and `PORT` will configure the port for the HTTP server.
+The default `cutoff_delta` is 5 minutes, this is used to generate a cutoff point for feed events relative to the given time at execution.

 # Contributing